-Sign name Sign reference Old sign reference Illustration Requirements for use Hazard warning TREE FELLING T215 TW - 2.5 This supplementary plate is used to indicate tree trimming and/or felling operations are being carried out on or near the road and there is a danger to road users from falling branches or trees.
-TREE FELLING It must be used in conjunction with a T2A/B (TW-2/TW-2B) advance warning sign.
-MTCs using RP4/RP41 (TW-33) STOP / GO PADDLES together with TA2/TA21 (TW-15.1) must employ manual traffic control signs on all road approaches in conjunction with the T215 (TW-2.5) supplementary plate, to prevent traffic entering the danger area for the duration of each danger period.
-Hazard warning LOGGING TRUCKS T216 TW - 2.6 This supplementary plate is used in situations where logging truck movements occur to and from a road over relatively short period (typically four to six weeks) while small forestry blocks are being logged.
-LOGGING TRUCKS It must be used in conjunction with a T2A/B (TW-2/TW-2B) advance warning sign. ( The signs must be covered or removed overnight or when log hauling operations are suspended for more than four hours.
-Hazard warning T217 TW - 2.7 This supplementary plate is used where a large number of heavy commercial vehicles are required to turn into and out of a site.
-CROSSING It must be used in conjunction with a T2A/B (TW-2/TW-2B) advance warning sign. $\bigcirc$ TRUCKS CROSSING The signs are not used in urban areas or at road works sites and must be covered or removed overnight.
-Hazard warning NO ROAD MARKING T218 TW - 2.8 This supplementary plate is used in situations where road markings have been obliterated due to road work operations such as pavement water blasting or cutting and where use of the TR31 (TW-5.1).
-NEW SEAL supplementary plate is inappropriate.
-MARKING It must be used in conjunction with a T2A/B (TW-2/TW-2B) advance warning sign.
-Hazard warning SIGNALS T219 TW - 2.9 This supplementary plate is installed in advance of an intersection where the traffic signal control sequence has been changed.
-GININGLU SIGNALS The supplementary plate must be erected for a minimum of two weeks following the change in control.
-CHANGED It must be used in conjunction with a T2A/B (TW-2/TW-2B) advance warning sign.
+Sign name Sign reference Illustration Requirements for use Hazard warning TREE FELLING T215 TREE FELLING This supplementary plate is used to indicate tree trimming and/or felling operations are being carried out on or near the road and there is a danger to road users from falling branches or trees.
+It must be used in conjunction with a T2A/B advance warning sign.
+MTCs using RP4/RP41 STOP / GO PADDLES together with TA2/TA21 must employ manual traffic control signs on all road approaches in conjunction with the T215 supplementary plate, to prevent traffic entering the danger area for the duration of each danger period.
+Hazard warning LOGGING TRUCKS T216 LOGGING TRUCKS This supplementary plate is used in situations where logging truck movements occur to and from a road over relatively short period (typically four to six weeks) while small forestry blocks are being logged.
+It must be used in conjunction with a T2A/B advance warning sign.
+The signs must be covered or removed overnight or when log hauling operations are suspended for more than four hours.
+Hazard warning TRUCKS CROSSING T217 This supplementary plate is used where a large number of heavy commercial vehicles are required to turn into and out of a site.
+It must be used in conjunction with a T2A/B advance warning sign.
+The signs are not used in urban areas or at road works sites and must be covered or removed overnight.
+Hazard warning NO ROAD MARKING T218 NO ROAD MARKING This supplementary plate is used in situations where road markings have been obliterated due to road work operations such as pavement water blasting or cutting and where use of the TR31 NEW SEAL supplementary plate is inappropriate.
+It must be used in conjunction with a T2A/B advance warning sign.
+Hazard warning SIGNALS CHANGED T219 SIGNALS CHANGED This supplementary plate is installed in advance of an intersection where the traffic signal control sequence has been changed.
+The supplementary plate must be erected for a minimum of two weeks following the change in control.
+It must be used in conjunction with a T2A/B advance warning sign.